Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Iowa State and its opponents have scored at least 51.5 points -- this matchup's over/under -- only two times this year.
+- Iowa State and its opponents have combined to put up more than 50.5 points in three of four games this season.

-- So far this season, 60% of Kansas State's games (3/5) have had more combined points than Saturday's over/under of 51.5.
+- Kansas State has combined with its opponents to score more than 50.5 points in four of five games this season.

-- The two teams combine to score 62.6 points per game, 11.1 more than the over/under in this contest.
+- The combined points per game average of the two teams, 62.6, is 12.1 points greater than Saturday's over/under.

-- These two squads combine to surrender 38.6 points per game, 12.9 fewer than this contest's over/under.
+- These two squads combine to allow 38.6 points per game, 11.9 fewer than this contest's over/under.

-- Cyclones games have an average total of 50.3 points this season, 1.2 fewer than Saturday's over/under.
+- The Cyclones and their opponents score an average of 50.3 points per game, 0.2 fewer than Saturday's total.

-- The 51.5-point total for this game is 0.4 points below the 51.9 points per game average total in Wildcats games this season.
+- The 51.9 PPG average total in Wildcats games this season is 1.4 points more than this game's over/under.

 Iowa State Stats and Trends

-- The Cyclones have been favored by 6.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Cyclones have two against the spread wins in three games as a favorite of 6.5 points or more.

-- Iowa State's games this year have gone over the total in two out of four opportunities (50%).
+- Iowa State's games this year have hit the over on two of four set point totals (50%).

-- Iowa State is 2-1 against the spread and 2-1 overall in games when it records more than 23 points.
+- Iowa State is 2-1 against the spread and 2-1 overall this season when the team puts up more than 23 points.

-- When Iowa State totals over 342.6 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Iowa State churns out over 342.6 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Cyclones have six giveaways this season, while the Wildcats have seven takeaways .